zoellner/sharp-heic-lambda-layer/README.md

 The environment variables are used to create a `samconfig.toml` file that configures the `sam package` and `sam deploy` commands.

 ### Note regarding build process
+This requires `sam-cli` version `v1.22.0` or higher in order to use the `--build-image` option.

-The build process uses docker images from [lambci](https://hub.docker.com/r/lambci/lambda).
-AWS SAM CLI has a breaking change starting in v1 that sets the docker image for the build process to `amazon/aws-sam-cli-build-image-nodejs12.x` which is an image that is stripped down too much to make it useful to build anything (missing many dependencies to compile things, missing yum).
-The workaround for this is to use the `lambci/lambda:build-nodejs12.x` image and retag it as `amazon/aws-sam-cli-build-image-nodejs12.x`.
-Please note that this might affect your other build processes.
-It is therefore recommended to build this repo in an isolated environment such as AWS CodeBuild.
+The default build image for sam-cli is `public.ecr.aws/sam/build-nodejs12.x` which is an image that is stripped down too much to make it useful to build anything (missing many dependencies to compile things, missing yum).
+The workaround for this is to use the `lambci/lambda:build-nodejs12.x` image.

 As Docker Hub introduced rate limits for public pulls, the `lambci/lambda:build-nodejs12.x` often can't be used from within AWS CodeBuild.
 The image has therefore been repulished in the public AWS ECR registry as `public.ecr.aws/n8r6f1x4/lambci-temporary:build-nodejs12.x`.

+In order to pull the image from AWS ECR you might have to login to ECR using the command: `aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/n8r6f1x4`

 ## Background
 This repo exists as it is rather painful to compile all libraries required to get sharp to work with HEIC/HEIF files in an AWS Lambda environment.
 The sharp repository has several [issues](https://github.com/lovell/sharp/issues) related to this.